ASVspoof 5: Evaluation of Spoofing, Deepfake, and Adversarial Attack Detection Using Crowdsourced Speech: Discussion

 \subsubsection{Beyond binary classification}

 Speech spoofing detection is framed as a binary classification task.
 There is also a developing interest in multi-class source tracing or attribution~\cite{yan2022initial,zhusource,kleinsource,MISHRA2026101840} for which the aim is to identify or characterize the particular approach, algorithm, tool or model/architecture components used in the generation of spoofed data.
-Source tracing can be used to help link different spoof/deepfake data produced by a common source, for accountability, and hence to encourage generative speech technology creators, services or platforms to harden tools against misuse.
+Source tracing can be used to help link different spoof/deepfake data produced by a common source, for accountability, and hence to encourage generative speech technology creators, services or platforms to harden tools against misuse.\footnote{An alternative, proactive strategy involves the embedding of imperceptible watermarks~\cite{roman2024proactive}) into either bona fide or spoof/deepfake utterances.
+The bona fide / spoof detection task is then recast as a watermark detection task.
+While this and other similar strategies are beyond the scope of passive spoofing detection methods analysed in this paper, these approaches can serve as complementary defence layers.}

 Recent studies presented at the Interspeech 2025 special session on \textit{Source Tracing: The Origins of Synthetic or Manipulated Speech} include open-set multi-class classification techniques to characterise previously unseen spoof/deepfake attacks~\cite{klein2025open,stan2025tada}, neural codec class tracing~\cite{xie2025neural,chen2025codec,chen2025towards}, a source verification task that tests whether two spoofed samples were produced using the same generator~\cite{koutsianos2025synthetic,kulkarni2025unveiling, firc2025stopa,falez2025audio}, and explainable source tracing~\cite{yunbin2025sourcetracing}.